Upgrade Laravel constantly and safely

 In my case, it took only a couple of hours to upgrade my Laravel application.
 It was super easy!
 I upgraded three applications using Shift.
-Thank you JMac for creating such a nice service!
+Thank you JMac for creating such a great service!

 Laravel Shift is a super useful service but it’s not perfect.
 It might break some existing functionalities.
 However, you can notice this before releasing to production and be more confident if you have test code.
 So, it’s very important to write tests every time you implement a new feature.

 Even if you write tests, it’s almost impossible to cover all cases.
 So, it’s also important to monitor application errors.
 In my case, I use Sentry for error monitoring.
 It’s very straightforward to install Sentry to a Laravel application.

 When an exception is thrown in the application, Sentry will send you a notification.
 You can fix the error or roll back the release.

 Recently Laravel 5.8 has been released!
 I’m planning to upgrade after one or two month later because there will be some patch releases for bug fixes.